-At its meeting of 10 June 2021, the NBS Executive Board decided to keep the CCyB rate at 0%, bearing in mind the persisting global uncertainty caused by the spread of the coronavirus, as well as:
+At its meeting of 9 September 2021, the NBS Executive Board decided to keep the CCyB rate at 0%, having in mind that the estimated credit-to-GDP ratio is below its long-term trend and that global uncertainty caused by the spread of the coronavirus persists:

 - Guide for setting the CCуB rate: 0%;

 - Deviation of credit-to-GDP ratio from its long-term trend (credit-to-GDP gap): -1.9 pp.

 Explanation: In Q2 2021 the credit-to-GDP ratio was below its long-term trend.
 The credit-to-GDP gap remained below the 2 pp benchmark that would require the introduction of the countercyclical capital buffer.
 Setting the CCyB rate above 0% in conditions of persisting global uncertainty caused by the spread of the coronavirus could impact the potential future growth of lending.